-This week, let’s take a look at a few messages from parents and children that explore the delicate and sensitive nature of caring for someone with mental health challenges.
+Let’s take a look at a few messages from parents and children that explore the delicate and sensitive nature of caring for someone with emotional and mental health challenges.

 Here are some insights from the child's perspective: